Disguises and masquerades ∙

 Hebrews 13:2 Don’t forget to show hospitality to strangers, for some who have done this have entertained angels without realizing it!

 It would be prudent to be hospitable yet also extremely cautious.
-Perhaps, we may be entertaining dark angels, messengers of Satan, masquerading as angels of light without realizing it!
+Perhaps, we may be entertaining dark angels, messengers of Satan, masquerading as angels of light.

 Yet we are to be shrewd as serpents (Matthew 10:16) and on guard against those who vigorously oppose the authentic and embrace the error of unprincipled men (2 Timothy 4:15, 2 Peter 3:17).